 1. Basics First

 You know how, in school, you have to learn the basic steps of a task or skill before you can move on to the advanced stuff or convince a teacher to let you try something new?
 This is true with an apartment, too.
 Before you start plotting out the wicked mural you’re going to paint on your bedroom wall (and blow your monthly budget on painting supplies), you need to make sure you have your basic living needs covered.
-(Source: http://www.inreads.com/tips-for-decorating-your-first-home/)
+(Source: https://www.inreads.com/tips-for-decorating-your-first-home/) When your basic needs are taken care of, you may proceed with your commercial painting project and purchase home decor items.

 Making sure that you have that aforementioned shower curtain as well as toilet paper, food, plates, cups, a basic set of cookware, etc., before you go wild with decorating and having parties.
 There are some great checklists that you can use if you’re not sure what you need.
 Get those things taken care of first, then have the awesome housewarming.
 (Source: http://youngadults.about.com/od/quarterlife/qt/outfitapt.htm)